 Goal: What do you want to achieve?

 In a corporate context, certain goals will be a given.
 There may be very little room for negotiating EBIT DA, cash flow, or quality metrics.
-But within this context, you may want to give employees room to decide for themselves how they want to achieve a certain goal.
-A 10% increase in EBIT could be achieved by focusing either on cost savings or on increasing revenue.
+But within this context, you may want to give employees room to decide for themselves how they want to achieve a particular goal.
+A 10% increase in EBIT could be obtained by focusing either on cost savings or on increasing revenue.
 Does it matter to you as the boss how people get there as long as they are hitting the numbers?

 Giving people the freedom to choose how to achieve a goal (and ideally with who and when) can lead to massive boosts in employee motivation and ultimately results.
 (See also: “How to Motivate People: The Power of Autonomy”)

 Reality: What is happening?

 You begin the journey with the end in mind.
 The starting point is equally important.
 And you might be surprised how often even seasoned executives underestimate the need for a proper analysis of the status quo.
 Knowing where you want to be in the future is critical, but how can you get there if you don’t know where you are coming from?
 Therefore, in the Reality phase, you thoroughly examine your current business environment, your organizational situation, and of course, the situation of the individual you’re coaching.